salilab/actin_tutorial/doc/analysis.md

 %IMP modeling and combine it with metadata extracted from each experimental input.
 This file can be visualized in
 [UCSF ChimeraX](https://www.rbvi.ucsf.edu/chimerax/),
-and similar files from real modeling runs can be deposited in PDB-Dev and cited in publications.
+and similar files from real modeling runs can be deposited in PDB-IHM and cited in publications.